SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 5 minutes

-"I'm pretty tired.
-Think I'll go home now."
-This unforgettable movie scene was filmed in a place every bit as extraordinary as the blockbuster film itself.
+That unforgettable movie line was filmed right here—in a spot as extraordinary as the film itself.

-This quick roadside pullover is a huge hit with tourists, and is totally free!
+This quick roadside pullover has become a huge hit with visitors.
+And the best part?
+It’s totally free.

 15. Once-Upon-A-Time Brick Arch